All Episodes

 And you certainly don't see the New York Times or CBS outraged by any of it.

-And you haven't seen the defense secretary be frog marched up to the Senate for a committee hearing to explain all this.
+And you haven't seen the defense secretary be frog-marched up to the Senate for a committee hearing to explain all this.

-And you haven't had it a soldier, none of this, none of it.
+None of this, none of it.

 So all of this is posing.

-I mean, if Obama was really seriously threatened by loss of support, he would not publicly change the trial.
+If Obama was really seriously threatened by loss of support, he would not publicly change the trial.

 In fact, what it proves is that if he wants to get re-elected, he's got to get that trial out of New York City.